 This Sustainability Policy defines the principles and methods that guide the Fund in its choice of investments, (hereinafter called the "Policy"), the direction of the managers in their investment choices, the subsequent monitoring and the reporting on the activity to all the stakeholders.
 This Policy complements, without any limitation or impediment, the investment policy adopted by the Fund which has the aim of pursuing the protection and increase in value of members' assets in the long term.
 Inarcassa affirms its commitment to pursuing sustainable and responsible management in full compliance with the United Nations Principles for Responsible Investment (UNPRI), of which it has been a signatory since 2017.
-As of the end of 2021, 80% of Inarcassa's asset managers are members of the PRI.
-To strengthen and confirm its commitment to sustainability, in 2020 Inarcassa joined the Forum for Sustainable Finance, a non-profit association founded in 2001 with the aim of promoting the integration of environmental, social and governance criteria in policies and investment processes.
+As of the end of 2023, 80% of Inarcassa's asset managers are members of the PRI.
+In order to strengthen and reaffirm its commitment to sustainability, Inarcassa joined the Forum for Sustainable Finance in 2020.
+This non-profit association, founded in 2001, aims to promote the integration of environmental, social, and governance criteria in policies and investment processes.
+In mid-2023, as a significant contribution to climate action and to positively influence the business policies of globally leading listed companies, Inarcassa subscribed to the Climate Action 100+ initiative as an Investor Supporter.
+This move aligns with the organization's commitment to the transition to a sustainable future and aims to broaden the dialogue with enterprises that play a pivotal role in promoting the global transition to net-zero emissions.